-A copy of all risk assessments will be maintained in alphabetical order in a folder in the School Office.
+A copy of all risk assessments will be maintained on a shared drive accessible by all staff...

 Risk assessments are used to inform procedures and practices for managing activities.
 Risk assessments must be used to clarify controls (preventative measures), which must be in place to minimise accidents or injury.
-Team leaders and persons with management responsibility will write protocols / guidance based on the outcomes of the risk assessments they have undertaken.
+If the hazard cannot be eliminated, control the risks using the following hierarchy: Substitution, engineering controls, administrative controls, with Personal Protective Equipment as the last resort.
+Team leaders and persons with management responsibility will write protocols /guidance based on the outcomes of the risk assessments they have undertaken.

 Other groups using the premises outside of the school day, i.e. for social functions by the PTA, must complete risk assessments.
-This risk assessment will be completed in conjunction with the Premises Officer.
+This risk assessment will be completed in conjunction with the Facilities Manager.